Great things happen when you bring your team together

 Every year, just before the Holidays, Jamppers all around the world pack their bags and fly from San Francisco, Singapore, Berlin, London, Sao Paulo and Cape Town all the way down to Buenos Aires, Argentina for Jampper Week.

-During Jampper Week, we bring the whole company together under one roof to share 5 days of meetings between teams, technical workshops, our end of the year All-Hands that culminate in a 24 hour event in a remote location.
+During Jampper Week, we bring the whole company together under one roof to share 5 days of meetings between teams, technical workshops and our end of the year All-Hands that culminate in a 24 hour event in a remote location.

 This year, we called it Jampp Camp and we drove 250 miles to Tandil, a beautiful town outside of Buenos Aires.
 This is already a Jampp tradition, in the past years we called it Jampper Games and hosted it on an island in the Paraná Delta (check 2014, 2015 and 2016).

 The difference in cultures, languages and timezones mean that fostering a company culture that is truly shared among everybody is challenging.

 Jampper Week is our way of minimizing those differences and finding common ground.
 Reminding everybody, that we share a common purpose and a common set of values.
 Co-workers don’t need to be friends to do their jobs, but everything we do seems to be so much better when they do become friends ☺️.